ColinLeung-NiloCat/UnityURP-MobileDrawMeshInstancedIndirectExample/README.md

  Requirement
  -----------------
- your android device must support Opengles3.2 / Vulkan
+ if you try the pre-built .apk, your android device must support Opengles3.2 / Vulkan

  Editor
  ------------